vuhrmeister/vscode-meteor/README.md

 ## Features

-### Intellisense auto completion
+### Auto completion

-For [Meteor's API](http://docs.meteor.com/api) the extension provides auto completion.

-> Right now it supports all direct members of the API.
-Instance properties or methods are not covered yet.
-This is a bit more complex.
+This extension provides typings for the whole Meteor API.
+It includes the typings from [meteor-typings](https://github.com/meteor-typings/meteor).

 ![auto complete](/images/autocomplete.png)

+> Some declarations are currently missing.
+Also inline documentation is currently not provided.
+Will be definitely completed.

 ## Contribution